learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 population_ages = np.concatenate((population_ages1, population_ages2))
 ```

-Calculate the mean for population and visualize the distribution.
-Also, describe the solution using five point statistics. (hint: convert the population_ages array into a dataframe)
+Calculate the mean for the population and visualize the distribution.
+Also, describe the solution using five point statistics.
+(Hint: convert the population_ages array into a dataframe).

 ```python